-The GNOME desktop environment is the default GUI for AlmaLinux, but it doesn't always come pre-installed, for example if you opted for a minimal install.
-In this guide, we'll give you the commands you need in order to install GNOME on AlmaLinux.
+The GNOME desktop environment is the default GUI for AlmaLinux, but it doesn’t always come pre-installed, for example if you opted for a minimal install during the AlmaLinux installation.
+In this guide, we’ll give you the commands you need in order to install GNOME on AlmaLinux.

 1. AlmaLinux makes GNOME easy to install with yum group packages.
 Enter the following command to install all of the packages required to run GNOME.